Hossein Salami

-Hossein Salami (حسین سلامی; 1960 – 13 June 2025) was an Iranian military officer who served as the commander-in-chief of the Islamic Revolutionary Guard Corps (IRGC) from 2019 until 2025, when he was killed by an Israeli airstrike during the Iran–Israel war.
+Hossein Salami (حسین سلامی; 1 August 1960 – 13 June 2025) was an Iranian military officer who served as the commander-in-chief of the Islamic Revolutionary Guard Corps (IRGC) from 2019 until 2025, when he was killed by an Israeli airstrike during the Twelve-Day War in June.

 Salami joined the IRGC during the Iran–Iraq War in 1980, when he was a college student.
 He rose through the ranks, becoming deputy commander.
-On 21 April 2019, the supreme leader of Iran, Ali Khamenei, appointed him as the new Commander-in-Chief of the IRGC, replacing major general Mohammad Ali Jafari.
+On 21 April 2019, the supreme leader of Iran, Ali Khamenei, appointed him as the new Commander-in-Chief of the IRGC, replacing Major General Mohammad Ali Jafari.
 Salami stood out among the commanders of the IRGC for his fiery and aggressive speeches targeting the US, Israel, and Saudi Arabia.

 Early life and education

 Hossein Salami was born in 1960 in Golpayegan, Isfahan province, then part of the Imperial State of Iran.

-Academic education and specialized courses

 In 1978, he was accepted to the mechanical engineering department at the Iran University of Science and Technology.
 When the Iran–Iraq War started, he joined the IRGC.
 After the war ended, he returned to his college studies and graduated with a master's degree in defense management.

-Hossein Salami holds a Ph.D. in National Defense Management from the Iranian Army Command and General Staff College.
+Hossein Salami held a Ph.D. in National Defense Management from the Iranian Army Command and General Staff College.
 He also completed specialized missile courses at Malek-Ashtar University.